NEW: Get project updates onTwitterandMastodon

 Verify the Issuer has been initialized correctly using kubectl describe.

-$ kubectl get issuer vaas-issuer --namespace='NAMESPACE OF YOUR ISSUER RESOURCE' -o wide
+$ kubectl get issuer corp-issuer --namespace='NAMESPACE OF YOUR ISSUER RESOURCE' -o wide

 NAME READY STATUS AGE

-You are now ready to issue certificates using the newly provisioned Venafi Issuer and Venafi as a Service.
+You are now ready to issue certificates using the newly provisioned CyberArk Issuer and CyberArk Certificate Manager SaaS.

 Read the Requesting Certificates document for more information on how to create Certificate resources.

-The Venafi Trust Protection Platform integration allows you to obtain certificates from a properly configured Venafi TPP instance.
+The CyberArk Issuer (formerly known as Venafi) allows you to obtain certificates from a properly configured self-hosted instance of CyberArk Certificate Manager.

-The setup is similar to the Venafi as a Service configuration above, however some of the connection parameters are slightly different.
+The setup is similar to the CyberArk Certificate Manager SaaS configuration above, however some of the connection parameters are slightly different.

-Note: You must allow "User Provided CSRs" as part of your TPP policy, as this is the only type supported by cert-manager at this time.
+Note: You must allow "User Provided CSRs" as part of your policy in CyberArk Certificate Manager Self-Hosted, as this is the only type supported by cert-manager at this time.

 More specifically, the valid configurations of the "CSR handling" are: